London Open House Weekend 2018

-This weekend (16th & 17th September), marks the 25th anniversary of Open House London.
+This weekend is the 26th Open House London.
 Over 800 buildings will be open to the public for free along with a programme of walks and tours.
-Here’s our pick of architectual gems that will delight your taste buds.
+For most of the buildings you can just turn up on the day although others may require pre-booking.
+A limited number are by ballot only.
+Here’s our pick of architectural gems that will delight your taste buds.

 Joiner Street, SE1 9EX